 - Also Jim Henderson (3.25) (1998) – * this was on a course 60 yards shorter than current hill climb course.
 National Hill climb 1998 blog

 - 100 climbs – #13

 - Everesting attempt? – 62 times (1 lap = 2.2 miles) Total = 136.4 miles

 Dover’s Hill is a beautiful part of the Cotswolds.
-It is also the scene for the world’s oldest Olympic Games – Robert Dover’s Olympik games stated four centuries ago.
-It includes bizarre sports like shin kicking, wrestling and tug of war.
+It is also the scene for the world’s oldest Olympic Games – Robert Dover’s Olympik games started four centuries ago.
+It includes bizarre sports like shin-kicking, wrestling and tug of war.
 I don’t know why they don’t include another bizarre sport like cycle hill climbs… There are several good climbs in this part of the world.
 The parallel climb up Saintbury is a bit longer and steeper.
 Dovers

 Hill – HC course

 START opposite a field gate and in line with a utility building in the field on the left, approximately 75 metres south of the unclassified road Parson’s Lane.
 Proceed to climb Dover’s Hill, passing the half way point sited 4.2 metres north of Telegraph Pole 99 and near to Knapp Cottage, to FINISH opposite the Steep Hill warning sign (14%) and approximately 25 metres before the entrance to the National Trust car park on the left.

-Dover’s hill at Veloviewer
+Dover’s hill HC Version

 2010 National hill climb Championship

 2010 was a good season.
 I won many races, but not the warm-up race on Dover’s Hill.
 I finished 3rd in the open.
 From a personal perspective, it was a shame the national wasn’t on the slightly longer Saintbury.